Nick Earls

 Why Reading Rates

 Why, when we have so many options, should we make room for recreational reading of fiction in our lives?
 Nick Earls takes a journey through his own reading history and its impact on his writing, and then looks at how reading works and why we should be doing it.
-Incorporating his own PhD research, K-Pop star Psy, the Kardashian-Jenners, cat memes and journals including Science and Neurology, Nick Earls pulls in everything to make an irresistible – and highly entertaining – case that reading is an excellent thing for us all to be doing. (available in 45 and 60 minute versions, needs data projection)
+Incorporating his own PhD research, K-Pop star Psy, the Kardashian-Jenners, cat memes and journals including Science and Neurology, Nick Earls pulls in everything to make an irresistible – and highly entertaining – case that reading is an excellent thing for us all to be doing.
+Updated to incorporate recent research and more strategies to help students develop reading habits. (available in 45 and 60 minute versions, needs data projection)

 Narrative Toolkit (talk)

-Advice about writing is common, but this talk adds tools to a student’s writing toolkit.
+Advice about writing is common, but this entertaining talk adds tools to a student’s writing toolkit.
 Nick Earls has taken what he has learned about writing and turned it into tools that writers can use, consciously and deliberately, again and again, to take control of their writing and create compelling stories.
-From discovering and developing story and character ideas, to structuring a narrative, to writing and editing, this talk provides tools to empower writers to take command of each step in the writing process, and gives them something to reach for any time they’re feeling stuck. (available in 45 and 60 minute versions, needs data projection)
+From discovering and developing story and character ideas, to structuring a narrative, to using detail to maximum effect, to writing and editing, this talk provides tools to empower writers to take command of each step in the writing process, and gives them something to reach for any time they’re feeling stuck.
+This talk comes with a handout, so that students can keep a written version of the tools (and key writing prompts/questions) within easy reach whenever they’re writing. (available in 45 and 60 minute versions, needs data projection)

 Narrative Toolkit (workshop)

 Nick Earls takes some of the things he’s learned about writing and, in a series of exercises, turns them into tools that can be used to create compelling stories.
 Learn how to use simple questions to generate ideas, how to find and use detail to reveal place and character, when to enter and exit your story, how to find your story’s voice, and more.
-Invaluable for both enthusiastic writers and those who need to go into school writing assessments with more tools in their kit.
+This workshop comes with a handout, so that students can keep a written version of the tools (and key writing prompts/questions) within easy reach whenever they’re writing.
 (Standard version 60 minutes, but can easily be adapted into longer and even much longer versions, incorporating more tools and more writing.)

 Narrative Toolkit featuring Intertextuality (workshop)